The city of Worcester

 The Berrows Worcester Journal newspaper, published in Worcester, is the world's oldest surviving newspaper.

-King John's bowels are buried at Croxton Abbey and his heart at Croxden Abbey.
+King John's main body is buried in Worcester Cathedral, his bowels are buried at Croxton Abbey and his heart at Croxden Abbey.

 Work started on the present cathedral in 1084 and continued unabated for 100 years.
 In the centre of the chancel, in front of the high alter, is the tomb of King John between the shrines of St. Wulfstan and St. Oswald.
 On the south side is the tomb of Henry VII's eldest son, Prince Arthur.